Estimate Time6 min

 • Consulting with a team of professionals, including an accountant, attorney, and financial professional can help you think through the financial implications of the sale and create a post-ownership plan.

-Given the careful planning required, you should work with a team of financial professionals who can help analyze the various possibilities and help you create a plan that supports your long-term goals for yourself and your business.
+Given the careful planning required, you should work with a team of financial professionals who can help analyze the various possibilities and help create a plan that supports long-term goals for yourself and your business.
 Below are some of the key questions to consider.

 Who will succeed you, and under what terms?